 Please enjoy this introductory video featuring Dr. Trina McMahon from the University of Wisconsin Madison and Dr. Derek Bruff from Vanderbilt University.
 Here they introduce course concepts as well as what you can expect during the course.
-The course begins January 30th 2017.
-Enroll Here!
+The course begins early October 1st 2018.
+Enroll Now!

 The course draws on the expertise of experienced STEM faculty, educational researchers, and staff from university teaching centers, many of them affiliated with the Center for the Integration of Research, Teaching, and Learning (CIRTL), a network of research universities collaborating in the preparation of STEM graduate students and post-docs as future faculty members.